BingSu12/LT-LDA/README.txt

 This package contains three subfolders containing codes and data for experiments on the MSR Activity3D dataset, the ChaLearn dataset, and the UCF101 dataset, respectively.

-- Activity3D --- For the 120-dimensional frame-wide features "MSR-DailyActivity3D.mat" provided in "https://www.uow.edu.au/~leiw/" (L. Wang, J. Zhang, L. Zhou, C. Tang, and W. Li, ¡°Beyond covariance: Feature representation with nonlinear kernel matrices,¡± ICCV 2015), we use the proposed LT-LDA to reduce the dimension to 80 and employ Kernelized-COV (J. Cavazza, A. Zunino, M. San Biagio, and V. Murino, ¡°Kernelized covariance for action recognition,¡± ICPR 2016) to perform classification in the subspace.
+- Activity3D --- For the 120-dimensional frame-wide features "MSR-DailyActivity3D.mat" provided in "https://www.uow.edu.au/~leiw/" (L. Wang, J. Zhang, L. Zhou, C. Tang, and W. Li, Â¡Â°Beyond covariance: Feature representation with nonlinear kernel matrices,Â¡Â± ICCV 2015), we use the proposed LT-LDA to reduce the dimension to 80 and employ Kernelized-COV (J. Cavazza, A. Zunino, M. San Biagio, and V. Murino, Â¡Â°Kernelized covariance for action recognition,Â¡Â± ICPR 2016) to perform classification in the subspace.

   Dependency:
-     (1) The code for the paper ¡°Beyond Covariance Representation¡±: https://www.uow.edu.au/~leiw/ (2) SVM and Kernel Methods Matlab Toolbox: http://asi.insa-rouen.fr/enseignants/~arakoto/toolbox/index.html (3) Kernelized-COV: https://www.iit.it/research/39-research/lines/pattern-analysis-and-computer-vision/pavis-code/573-kernelized-covariance-for-action-recognition
+     (1) The code for the paper Â¡Â°Beyond Covariance RepresentationÂ¡Â±: https://www.uow.edu.au/~leiw/
+     (2) SVM and Kernel Methods Matlab Toolbox: http://asi.insa-rouen.fr/enseignants/~arakoto/toolbox/index.html (3) Kernelized-COV: https://www.iit.it/research/39-research/lines/pattern-analysis-and-computer-vision/pavis-code/573-kernelized-covariance-for-action-recognition